Conium maculatum: Toxicology

 Coniine has pharmacological properties and a chemical structure similar to nicotine.
 Coniine acts directly on the central nervous system through inhibitory action on nicotinic acetylcholine receptors.
 Coniine can be dangerous to humans and livestock, and with its high potency, the ingestion of seemingly small doses can easily result in respiratory collapse and death.

-In laboratory experiments on mice, γ-coniceine was lethal at just 0.14 the equivalent dose of coninne while N-methylconiine took 1.5 times the equivalent dose of coniine when injected.
+In laboratory experiments on mice, γ-coniceine was lethal at just 0.14 the equivalent dose of coniine while N-methylconiine took 1.5 times the equivalent dose of coniine when injected.
 Oral administration of coniine required about five times as much for a lethal dose.
-Comparied to coniine by oral administration γ-coniceine required 0.12 times as much and N-methylconiine required 2.0 times as much.
+Compared to coniine by oral administration γ-coniceine required 0.12 times as much and N-methylconiine required 2.0 times as much.

 The alkaloid content in C. maculatum affects the thermoregulatory centre by a phenomenon called peripheral vasoconstriction, resulting in hypothermia in calves.
 In addition, the alkaloid content stimulates the sympathetic ganglia and reduces the influence of the parasympathetic ganglia in rats and rabbits, causing an increased heart rate.

 Coniine has significant toxic effects on the kidneys.
 The presence of rhabdomyolysis and acute tubular necrosis has been demonstrated in patients who died from hemlock poisoning.
 Some of these patients had acute kidney injury.

 Contact of the leaves with bare skin can result in rash and persistent blisters through phototoxicity, the sensitisation of the skin to sunlight.

 Shortly after ingestion, the alkaloids induce neuromuscular dysfunction that is potentially fatal due to failure of the respiratory muscles.
 Acute toxicity, if not lethal, may be followed by spontaneous recovery, provided further exposure is avoided.
 Death can be prevented by artificial ventilation until the effects wear off after 48–72 hours.
 For an adult, the ingestion of more than 100 mg (0.1 gram) of coniine (about six to eight fresh leaves, or a smaller dose of the seeds or root) may be fatal.
 Narcosis-like effects can be observed as soon as 30 minutes after ingestion of green leaves of the plant, with victims falling asleep and gradually becoming unconscious until death occurs a few hours later.
 The onset of symptoms is similar to that caused by curare, with an ascending muscular paralysis leading to paralysis of the respiratory muscles and ultimately death by oxygen deprivation.

 The English physician and botanist John Harley worked with a preparation of hemlock called succus conii, testing it on himself and recording the effects in his book The Old Vegetable Neurotics published in 1869.